1906 - 1914

 Royal Typewriter Company

 Hartford, Connecticut, US

-It was in May of 1901 that E.B.
-Hess filed the first patent for what would eventually be the Flatbed (patent no.679,673).
+It was in May of 1901 that Hess filed for the first patent for what would eventually be the Flatbed (patent no.679,673).
 There would be several more patents to come since the inventor preferred to patent each individual mechanism as it was developed rather than as a single complete version.
-With the Flatbed, E.B.
-Hess ventured to produce a portable typewriter that was as functional as a large desktop model.
-Yes, the Flatbed was more portable than its 35 pound counterparts and significantly more functional that the ultra-lightweight Blicks, but at 20+ pounds it was still a beast of a machine.
+With the Flatbed, Hess ventured to produce a portable typewriter that was as functional as a large desktop model.
+Yes, the Flatbed was more portable than its 35 pound counterparts and significantly more functional that the ultra-lightweight Blicks, but at 20+ lbs. it was still a beast of a machine.
 It was actually the light touch of the keyboard that made it a success.
 The Flatbed's typebars would accelerate exponentially as the keys were depressed.

 Flatbeds were frontstrike, single-shift typewriters with four rows of keys.
 The very first examples were labeled with an 'R' on the sides.
 Later models spelled out the Royal name and had the No.1 stenciled on the front.
 Model Nos.2, 3 and 4 were simply No.1s with extended carriages.
 The No.5 first appeared in 1911 with the same flat design but with the addition of a tabulator, paper fingers, two color ribbon and a backspace key.
 Nos.6, 7, and 8s were No.5s with extended carriages.
 The flat design of these machines was an attempt at producing a visible writing experience for the typist without obstruction of the platen.
 The stepped panels are a superficial design element without any practical purpose.
 Though the keyboard looks awkward as a result of the stepped panels it is actually as comfortable as any other typewriter's.